Safely Removing Earwax

 Will Impacted Earwax Go Away by Itself?

 If you have impacted earwax, you shouldn’t try to remove it yourself because your efforts may lead to an ear infection.
-At McDonald Hearing Services in Grand Rapids, Kentwood, and Greenville, we can help you remove the earwax safely.
+At McDonald Audiology & Hearing Health Care in Grand Rapids, Kentwood, and Greenville, we can help you remove the earwax safely.
 Call 616-773-2362 today for an appointment.

 Will Cleaning My Ears Stop the Ringing Sound?

 Built-up earwax can cause and aggravate tinnitus, so it’s important to have the wax removed.
 This can be done by a hearing aid professional, or by yourself using over-the-counter earwax drops.
-If removing the wax doesn’t alleviate the ringing, visit one of our hearing aid professionals at McDonald Hearing Services so we can check for signs of hearing loss.
+If removing the wax doesn’t alleviate the ringing, visit one of our hearing aid professionals at McDonald Audiology & Hearing Health Care so we can check for signs of hearing loss.